The 4th International Workshop on

 Introduction

-The KDD workshop on online and adaptive recommender systems (OARS) will serve as a platform for publication and discussion of OARS.
+The international workshop on Online and Adaptive Recommender Systems (OARS) will serve as a platform for publication and discussion of OARS.
 This workshop will bring together practitioners and researchers from academia and industry to discuss the challenges and approaches to implement OARS algorithms and systems, and improve user experiences by better modeling and responding to user intent.

 Many recommender systems deployed in the real world rely on categorical user-profiles and/or pre-calculated recommendation actions that stay static during a user session.
 Recent trends suggest that recommender systems should model user intent in real time and constantly adapt to meet user needs at the moment or change user behavior in situ.
 In addition, various techniques have been proposed to help recommender systems adapt to new users, items, or behaviors.
 Some strategies to build “adaptive” recommenders include: